newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Voter registration

 The New Jersey State Archive provides free access to a searchable online database.
 With it, record seekers can look up complete records of marriages filed with the state from 1848 to 1900.
-Residents can also make online requests to the New Jersey Office of Vital Statistics and Registry for marriage records.
+Residents can also request marriage records online from the New Jersey Office of Vital Statistics and Registry.
 However, this service comes with a fee.
 Third-party platforms may offer a solution for some records.
-Such sites allow users to search through a large collection of data aggregated from multiple jurisdictions around the country, including New Jersey.
+Such sites allow users to search through an extensive collection of data aggregated from multiple jurisdictions around the country, including New Jersey.
 However, the accuracy and volume of information available may vary.

 Is New Jersey a Common Law State for Marriage?